Cancer Research Wales: History

 In April 2024, Cancer Research Wales announced it would set up Wales's first brain tumour research hub, with an annual investment of £1 million.
 It would be known as the Brain Tumour Research Initiative (BATRI).

 In July 2024, Adam Fletcher was appointed as its chief executive officer.
 By 2024, it had invested £30 million into cancer research projects in Wales.
 With £3 million in North Wales, and began opening three new shops in North Wales from January 2024.
 In March 2025, Nicole Quirk was appointed as North Wales fundraising manager.

 In January 2025, the charity launched a football-inspired campaign by launching a "Cymru United" team.
 In February 2025, the charity awarded £462,652 to five research projects across Wales, with Bangor, Cardiff, and Swansea universities receiving funding.
 In April 2025, the charity's BATRI would fund seven projects, to a total of £1 million, on research for brain tumours.
 By June 2025, the charity funded four clinical trails, in Cardiff, Swansea and Wrexham.

 In September 2025, it launched its "Stripe a Pose" campaign for people to wear stripey clothing on 24 September 2025.
 In the same month, the charity, as part of BATRI, organised Wales's first brain tumour conference for 19 September, at the Glamorgan Cricket Ground.

+In December 2025, the charity stated that applications it received for research funding was larger than the funding it had available.
+Between 2021 and 2024, applicants had requested a total of £6.6 million, but the charity only could provide £3.6 million, accounting for just over half of all applications and a £3 million shortfall.
+Per year, it was only able to fund 49% of requests in 2022 and 44% in 2023.
+In 2025, applications exceeded £6.6 million, but the charity could only provide £2.5 million, accounting for only 37% of applications, with the shortfall increasing to £4.1 million, more than the previous four years combined.
+CEO Adam Fletcher, urged the public for support to help the charity meet research demand.